common-47-git/atomizer-for-creating-Anki-cards/README.md

 The app extract only the first definition of the word, but it only depends on parser though.

 I'm considering also adding some Japanese dictionary parser.
-Python must be installed on your computer to run it.
+Python with all the libs must be installed on your computer to run it.
+The project is made for personal usage so I didn't really care about it.